carlosevia/carlosevia-netlify/_posts/2021-11-23-lwdita-is-not-dita-and-that-is-a-good-thing.md

 For a couple of years, I worked on the book for a (mainly) academic audience, although at some conferences I have received positive feedback from industry managers and content developers.
 At the same time, Alan and I were following the OASIS recommendations and during weekends we were writing a LwDITA spec using XDITA, HDITA, and MDITA.

 But the TC wanted LwDITA as a stepping stone for DITA adoption, and the LwDITA SC one day woke up with a new directive: the LwDITA spec **must** (RFC119 and all) be written in DITA XML and reuse content from the DITA spec.
 Lightweight formats shlightweight formats.
+I acknowledge that the TC spec editors (lovely and incredibly knowledgeable individuals) spent hours working on a structure for the new LwDITA spec (written in DITA and reusing content from the DITA spec), but the work that Alan, Michael, and I did in our LwDITA spec written in LwDITA was discarded just like that.

+The format and TC requirements won over the needs of our audience and the idea of making the LwDITA spec the ultimate LwDITA project.

 ldld ld d